“Can I use your self-closing hinges on a door that opens more than 120 degrees?”

 That’s the kind of upstream thinking that prevents downstream maintenance calls.

-Waterson commercial self closing door hinges combine the function of an overhead closer and a hinge into a single, sleek component—complete with optional hold-open and door-stop features.
+Waterson heavy duty spring hinges combine the function of an overhead closer and a hinge into a single, sleek component—complete with optional hold-open and door-stop features.
 Designed for commercial openings, gates, and glass doors, these hinges are easy to install and adjust to meet ADA and ICC A117.1 standards for opening force, while ensuring quiet and secure closure.
 Crafted from durable stainless steel, they are NFPA 80 compliant, UL 3-hour fire-rated, and built to perform reliably in both interior and all-weather exterior environments.
 See all our features.

 In addition to these performance advantages, Waterson offers flexible customization services.
 As a direct manufacturer, we can tailor hinge sizes, finishes, and especially hinge leaf designs to meet the specific structural needs of your doors.
 This makes our hinges an ideal solution for door manufacturers seeking custom options that integrate seamlessly with their existing frames.